ff14-advanced-market-search/mega-alerts/README.md

 ```

 We also have the following optional env vars you can add in to change alert behavior:
+- `--env SHOW_BID_PRICES=true` Bid prices below your price limit will also be shown.
+- `--env WOWHEAD_LINK=true` Uses wowhead links instead of undermine and shows pictures, but the message length will be longer.
+- `--env SCAN_TIME_MIN=-1` increase or decrease the minutes before or at the data update time to start scanning (default to keep scanning 3 min after the data updates).
 - `--env SCAN_TIME_MAX=1` increase or decrease the minutes after the data updates to stop scanning (default to keep scanning 3 min after the data updates).
 - `--env MEGA_THREADS=100` increase or decrease the threadcount (do a max of 100).
-- `--env SHOW_BID_PRICES=true` Bid prices below your price limit will also be shown.
-- `--env WOWHEAD_LINK=true` Uses wowhead links instead of undermine and shows pictures, but the message length will be longer.
+- `--env REFRESH_ALERTS="false"` (default true) if set to false then you will not see the same alert more than once.

 10. In docker desktop download the image and run it